-The number of possible captures will increase as image size is reduced, but it cannot exceed 64.
-This command handles the dynamic range itself, so that if the user enters a value greater than the allowed maximum, the value will be limited to the number of system images.
-This command also affects the number of stored images that are allowed in the system.
-If the maximum number is used for the number of captures, the number of allowed stored images will be 0.
+If a user enters a maximum capture value greater than that allowed, the value will be limited to the number of system images.
+This command also affects the number of stored images allowed in the system.
+If the maximum number of captures is selected, the number of stored images allowed will be 0.